k0T0z/gsoc24-blog/_posts/2024-07-01-google-summer-of-code-2024-week-6-the-rush-summer.markdown

 std::string shader_code;
 {% endhighlight %}

-Another important step that I need to mention is that the connections are stored inside ``std::vector``.
-This will increase the time complexity of the algorithm.
-This can be solved by the following snippet:
+Another important aspect to mention is that the connections are stored within a `std::vector`.
+While this approach provides flexibility, it can increase the time complexity of the algorithm.
+However, this issue can be addressed using the following snippet:

 {% highlight cpp %}
 std::map<ConnectionKey, const Connection*> input_connections;